 We also developed a toolkit with tips for meal site coordinators, financial institution employees, faith-based leaders, and others who order the placemats.
 The toolkit helps them find ways to highlight the fraud prevention messages on the placemats.
 Not only can those serving and receiving meals learn how to spot the signs of financial exploitation and fraud, but now they’ll know who to contact if they suspect there’s a problem.
-We hope the new will deepen the educational impact of the placemats.
+We hope the new companion resource will deepen the educational impact of the placemats.

 Last, but certainly not least, we listened to feedback from meal site managers and made the placemats easier to order by creating a landing page specifically for them.
 The placemats are available in English and Spanish.
 The mats and toolkit are available to download or order in bulk for free.